microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ## Create service principal

 Create one Azure service principal for the purpose of understanding this repository.
 You can add more depending on how many environments, you want to work on (Dev or Prod or Both).
 Service principals can be created using cloud shell, bash, powershell or from Azure UI.
+If your subscription is part of an organization with multiple tenants, ensure that the Service Principal has access across tenants.

 1. Copy the following bash commands to your computer and update the **spname** and  **subscriptionId** variables with the values for your project.
 This command will also grant the **Contributor** role to the service principal in the subscription provided.
 This is required for GitHub Actions to properly use resources in that subscription.